egoist/tsup/README.md

 Read more about [`esm` support in Node.js](https://nodejs.org/api/esm.html#esm_enabling).

-If you don't want to extensions like `.mjs` or `.cjs`, e.g. you want your library to be used in a bundler (environment) that doesn't support those, you can enable `--legacy-output` flag:
+If you don't want extensions like `.mjs` or `.cjs`, e.g. you want your library to be used in a bundler (or environment) that doesn't support those, you can enable `--legacy-output` flag:

 ```bash
 tsup src/index.ts --format esm,cjs,iife --legacy-output